onewelcome/identity-cloud-documentation/docs/products/access/topics/dum-report/index.md

 and policies.
 Applications can use this information to provide fine-grained access to data.
 Applications can obtain this information via the
 OneWelcome's OAuth and OpenID Connect endpoints.

-DABP can respond with a v2 or a legacy v1 version of the report.
-This depends on your [web client configuration](../web-clients/web-client-configuration.md) for the `Group permissions version` field.
-It will default to v2.
+To add the DABP person report to OneWelcome's OAuth and OpenID Connect endpoints, you need to edit the [web client configuration](../web-clients/web-client-configuration.md).
+In the `DABP integration` section, you can activate this feature, and via the `Group permissions version` field, you can specify the version.
+V2 will be used by default.

 ## Person report v2